Mini-Grants for Undergraduate Research & Creative Activities

 -

-- Name, SID, Major, Academic Level, Proposal Title, Faculty Mentor, Faculty Mentor’s Home Department, Budget Contact Person's email, Quarter Award was funded, and the type of grant received.
+- Name, SID, Major, Academic Level, Proposal Title, Faculty Mentor, Faculty Mentor’s Home Department, Budget Contact Person's email, and Quarter award was funded.

-- Indicate if the report is for a Research Mini-grant or Conference Travel Award, or both (Research Mini-grant/Conference Travel Award).
+- Indicate if the report is for a Research Minigrant, Travel Minigrant, or both (Research/Travel Minigrant.

 - Provide a summary of the research and the accomplishments made during the award period.